Sasszem/heat-gun-firmware/README.md

 # heat-gun-firmware
-A homebrew dual soldering station (soldering iron + soldering heat gun) with digital control.
+A homebrew dual soldering station (soldering heat gun) with digital control.

 For the schematics, see https://easyeda.com/barath.laci10/heat-gun